fastly/fastly-magento2/Documentation/CONFIGURATION.md

 ## Configure the Module

-This section will describe how to input the API key and service ID into the Fastly_Cdn module.
+This section will describe how to input the API token and service ID into the Fastly_Cdn module.
 It assumes that the module has already been installed without error.
 If not please see [installing the module](INSTALLATION.md) for details of how to do this.